 Hello.
-I’m the Supervising Visual Effects Editor at Weta Digital.
-I have been at Weta for over 20 years and formed the Editorial Department proper in 1999 when we purchased our first Media Composer system for The Lord of the Rings trilogy.
-I have been involved in many major motion picture productions over the years.
-Now that I have a team of 9 VFX editors in the department I am less hands-on with individual productions and spend more time streamlining workflows and managing our infrastructure and people.
+I’m the Supervising Visual Effects Editor at Weta Digital Ltd. I have been at Weta for over 20 years and formed the Editorial Department proper in 1999 when we purchased our first Media Composer system for Lord of the Rings.
+I have been involved in many major motion Picture productions over the years.
+Now that I have a team of 9 VFX editors in the Department I am less ‘hands on’ with individual productions and can spend time streamlining workflows and managing our infrastructure and people.

-Back in the film days things meandered along in much the same way for several years.
-Avid Media Composer was there to lead the charge into file-based editing and after digital cameras arrived on the scene things accelerated markedly.
-For a long time post roduction was miles behind acquisition, what you could capture with cameras far exceeded what you could do with it realistically in post.
-Higher frame rates, stereo, bigger resolutions, a dozen different formats on a single film, and HDR to name a few, came about well ahead of what you could do with it in editing software.
+Back in the Film days things meandered along in much the same way for several years.
+Avid Media Composer was there to lead the charge into file based Editing and after Digital Cameras arrived on the scene things accelerated markedly.
+For a long time Post Production was miles behind acquisition, what you could capture with camerasfar exceeded what you could do with it realistically in Post.
+Higher frame rates, stereo, bigger resolutions, a dozen different formats on a single film, HDR, to name a few, came about well ahead of what you could do with it in Editing software.
 It seems now we’ve caught up and can adapt quickly to any scenario because the software enables us to be very flexible.

 Probably none that you can’t find in a hundred YouTube Videos!

-Finally, what advice do you have for those looking to start out?
+- Finally, what advise do you have for those looking to start out?

-I’ve hired quite a few people over the years with all sorts of different skill sets but the number one thing I look for is a good attitude and a character that I think will fit in with the team.
+I’ve hired quite a few people over the years with all sorts of different skill sets but the number one thing I look for is good attitude anda character that I think will fit in with the team.
 Having a good team culture and unity is really important when you’re working long hours and things get stressful.
-You have to look after each other and back each other up.
+You have to look aftereach other andback each other up.
 Be prepared to do the dirty work when you start out and perhaps the later shifts if required.
 If you want to edit feature films then a VFX Editorial job is probably not the right place for you I’m sorry.